 When you ask “Can I understand?” your brain always puts the new information on the foundation of existing knowledge.
 If the foundation is missing the brain has no idea what to do with it and as a result, it throws it away.
 In other words, your brain needs to build foundational neuron connections for new information to attach to – which is both why active learning is more mental work, but also essential for learning.

-Active learning in classrooms
+Active learning in the classroom

-To understand how active learning is applied in classrooms, let’s look at the teachings of Prof Carl Wieman, a Nobel prize-winning physicist and a leading proponent of the method.
+To understand how active learning is applied in classrooms, let’s look at the teachings of Prof. Carl Wieman, a Nobel Prize winning physicist and a leading proponent of the method.
 There are four steps to it.

 Step 1: Preparation

 Prior to class, the students read up on the fundamentals of the lesson, so they get an idea of the terms and basic phenomena.
 In class, Professor Wieman starts with a brief introduction and then gives questions to solve.
 He will have students use clickers, a little device on which students can answer multiple-choice questions.
 Alternatively or for more complex problems, worksheets can be handed out.

 Step 2: Survey with clickers (5 mins)